How to Make and Freeze Basil Sauce

 Let me tell you!

-Pesto is made with fresh basil but it also contains oil, nuts, cheese and sometimes lemon juice as well.
 I think pesto is absolutely delicious!
-But there are times when I want something simpler, especially if I’m supposed to serve guests that are dairy or nut free.
+But there are times when I want something simpler, especially if I'm supposed to serve guests that are dairy or nut free.

-That’s where basil sauce comes in.
+That's where basil sauce comes in.
 It has the basic ingredients of fresh basil, olive oil, garlic and salt.
 Really.
-That’s all!
+That's all!
+You won't have to buy special ingredients to make this easy basil sauce recipe.
+And that's why I love it so much!

 Best Basil Varieties for Making Sauce